jirib/notes/README.md

 #### XCP-ng

-The ISO installation creates only the Xen dom0 - virt host; it has an OVA file for the mgmt VM.
+The ISO installation creates only the Xen dom0 - virt host; it deploys a mgmt VM on top of itself.

 ``` shell
 $ /usr/lib64/xen/bin/qemu-system-i386 -version